smoll/garden/README.md

 ## Testing

-To test the `greens` binary locally, `cd` to the repo root and run
+To test the `garden` binary locally, `cd` to the repo root and run

 ```
-ruby -Ilib ./bin/greens help
+ruby -Ilib ./bin/garden help
 ```